kzinkovsky/ReAct_AI_DataAnalyst/README.md

 - What are the most frequent categories?
 - Show 3 examples of responses for Category CANCEL
 - What is Intent distribution?
-- Summarize how the agent responds to Intent CANCEL
+- Summarize how the agent responds to Intent complaint

 A session lasts for up to 10 interaction steps or until restarted.